Ownasaurus/MemoryCardDevice/readme.md

 @ChrisPVille - Help, direction, debugging, advice, and more. this would not have happened without his support.

-@rasteri - Getting pingpong buffers working
+@rasteri - Getting ping-pong buffers working

 @altf4 - Lots of testing!